 Older batteries have their life cycles, and they become dead.
 So my suggestion is that in such cases, you first need to check and ensure the battery’s health.
 If it is git damaged by simply replacing it, your problem can be solved.
 If the problem persists, then you can check the alternator condition.

-If the battery and the alternator are found ok in this case, you can check the connections of battery terminals.
+If the battery and the alternator are found to be okay in this case, you can check the connections of battery terminals.
 Sometimes, the terminals of the battery are loose or corrosion.
 I often find a whitish substance on battery terminals.
 That also causes a loose connection in the electrical supply.

 If everything is fine with your connections, in the next step, you can remove the connections to find out any other possibility that prevents the proper supply of current.

 Can you test an alternator without a battery?

-Here the main question is that is it alternator work without a battery.
+Here the main question is that is it alternator works without a battery.
 The answer is yes, and it can work and be tested without using a battery.
 It is straightforward because the alternator can produce electricity even without installing a battery.

 An alternator will work even if you start your vehicle with the help of any external sources or jump-started.
 Most importantly, the alternator starts producing electricity when the battery stops working or fails.

 How to test an alternator with a multimeter?

 If you have a multimeter, It is straightforward to test an alternative using this tool.
 A multimeter is a handheld device that can be available quickly.
-Specific steps need to follow to test it.
+Specific steps need to be followed to test it.

 To investigate the alternator, you must first test your car’s battery.
 From the multimeter, check the battery’s voltage by touching the multimeter probes to the terminals of the battery.
 In car-off conditions, the reading should be somewhere in the 12-to-13-volt range.
 In the next step, start the car and repeat the same process.